Magazine | Founder interview: John Graham Harper, CEO of Lumaflex

 Founder interview: John Graham Harper, CEO of Lumaflex

-Written by Dennis Esser 9 min read
+Written by Dennis 9 min read

 Founder interview: John Graham Harper, CEO of Lumaflex